 A Tax Incentive Review Council shall be established pursuant to Section 5709.85 of the

-Ohio Revised Code, and shall consist of three members appointed by the Board of County Commissioners, two representatives of the City, appointed by the Mayor with Council concurrence, the County Auditor or designee, a representative of the Bexley Board of Education, and of the Joint Vocational School District.
+Ohio Revised Code, and shall consist of three members appointed by the Board of County Commissioners, two representatives of the City, appointed by the Mayor with Council concurrence, the County Auditor or designee and a representative of the Bexley Board of Education.
 At least two members shall be residents of the City.
 The Tax Incentive Review Council shall review annually the compliance of all agreements involving the granting of exemptions for commercial or industrial real property improvements under Section 3735.671 of the Ohio Revised Code and make written

 recommendations to this Council as to continuing, modifying or terminating said agreement based upon the performance of the agreement.
 (Ord.
 67-02.
-Passed 9-24-02.)
+Passed 9-24-02.; Ord. ___-14, Passed _______)

 886.12 APPEALS BY AGGRIEVED PERSONS.